1920’s Hairstyles for your face shape

-Another browse through the 1926 personal style book “Making the most of your looks, by Dorothy Stote” brings us the hairstyles !
+Another browse through the 1926 personal style book “Making the most of your looks, by Dorothy Stote” brings us to hairstyles !

 Well, if your face is too triangular, with a broad high forehead and pointed chin, slant your hair across your temples so as to lessen the breadth and give more even proportions.
 You can come pretty close to controlling the shape of your entire face by the way you do your hair.